ElmarDott/TP-CORE/README.md

 ### Prerequisites

-The CORE Module is build with NetBeans 8.2, Maven 3.5.0 and Java 8 SE.
+The CORE Module is build with NetBeans 8.2, Maven 3.5.3 and Java 8 SE.
 The implementation is also designed to run in Java EE 7 (e.g. Tomcat) environments.
 The most important dependencies are Hibernate 4.3, Spring 5 and JUnit 5.
 As Database Server (DBMS) we recommend PostgeSQL.

 ### Build

-To build the Project you will need the parent-pom from the TP-KM project.
+To build the Project you will need the parent-pom from the TP-CM project.
 The project configurations are available in src/main/filter/ directory.

 In the case there is no DBMS available, all test cases which depend on Database